-- 5.15 The Trust Safeguarding Lead will offer support and challenge, concerning all safeguarding matters.
-Through regular quality assurance, they will ensure all processes and procedures operate to a high standard across all the academies within the Trust.
-They are responsible for: - (a) To support and advise on a safeguarding training programme in partnership with the academies. - (b) To work collaboratively with colleagues offering support and guidance - (c) To ensure the Safeguarding policy is updated in line with guidance and statutory policies. - (d) To quality assures all records and referrals to external agencies. - (e) To complete annual safeguarding audits are completed and shared with the appropriate stakeholders, including the Safeguarding Trustee. - (f) To support the Academy Principals with allegations against staff and attending any relevant meetings - (g) To chair the Trust Safeguarding Network meeting - (h) To ensure all relevant safeguarding updates and best practices are shared within the Trust via the Safeguarding Network Meetings. - (i) To be aware of any pupils who are at a critical stage of their CP plan - (j) To provide advice to stakeholders concerning welfare, safeguarding and child protection issues. - (k) To meet with the Safeguarding Trustee annually - (I) To provide regular updates to the Central Executive team - (m) To oversee the Single Central Record across the academy sites - (n) To work alongside the Trust Data Protection Officer with regards to Subject Access Requests with a safeguarding nature.
+- 5.16 The Trust Safeguarding Lead will offer support and challenge, concerning all safeguarding matters.
+Through half-termly quality assurance, they will ensure all processes and procedures operate to a high standard across all the academies within the Trust.
+They will update academy principals half termly in support of the Head teachers' report to the local governing body. - 5.17 The Trust Safeguarding Lead is responsible: - (a) To support and advise on a safeguarding training programme in partnership with the academies. - (b) To work collaboratively with colleagues offering support and guidance - (c) To ensure the Safeguarding policy is updated in line with guidance and statutory policies. - (d) To quality assures all records and referrals to external agencies. - (e) To complete annual safeguarding audits are completed and shared with the appropriate stakeholders, including the Safeguarding Trustee. - (f) To support the Academy Principals with allegations against staff and attending any relevant meetings - (g) To chair the Trust Safeguarding Network meeting - (h) To ensure all relevant safeguarding updates and best practices are shared within the Trust via the Safeguarding Network Meetings. - (i) To be aware of any pupils who are at a critical stage of their CP plan - (j) To provide advice to stakeholders concerning welfare, safeguarding and child protection issues. - (k) To meet with the Safeguarding Trustee annually - (I) To provide regular updates to the Central Executive team - (m) To oversee the Single Central Record across the academy sites - (n) To work alongside the Trust Data Protection Officer with regards to Subject Access Requests with a safeguarding nature.

-5.16 The Principal
+5.17 The Principal

-- 5.17 The Principal is responsible for the implementation of this policy, including: - (a) Ensuring that staff (including temporary staff) and volunteers are informed of our systems that support safeguarding, including this policy, as part of their induction - (b) Communicating this policy to parent/carers when their child joins the school and via the school website - (c) Ensuring that the DSL has appropriate time, funding, training and resources and that there is always adequate cover if the DSL is absent - (d) Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly - (e) Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - (f) Ensuring the relevant staffing ratios are met, where applicable (Ambleside & Woodlands EYFS) - (g) Making sure each child in the Early Years Foundation Stage is assigned a key person (Ambleside & Woodlands EYFS.
+5.18 The Principal is responsible for the implementation of this policy, including:

+- (a) Ensuring that staff (including temporary staff) and volunteers are informed of our systems that support safeguarding, including this policy, as part of their induction - (b) Communicating this policy to parent/carers when their child joins the school and via the school website - (c) Ensuring that the DSL has appropriate time, funding, training and resources and that there is always adequate cover if the DSL is absent

+- (d) Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly - (e) Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - (f) Ensuring the relevant staffing ratios are met, where applicable (Ambleside & Woodlands EYFS) - (g) Making sure each child in the Early Years Foundation Stage is assigned a key person when they are enrolled and allocated a key worker group within the setting.

-5.18 Virtual school heads
+5.19 Virtual school heads

-5.18 Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker.
-They should also identify and engage with key professionals, e.g. DSLs, SENCOs, social workers, mental health leads and others.
+5.20 Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker.
+They should also identify and engage with key professionals, e.g. DSLs, Designated teachers for Looked After Children, SENCOs, social workers, mental health leads and others.